 Unlike unemployment, where a person is actively seeking a job and cannot find work, underemployment describes a situation where a person is working, regardless of the number of hours or the skill level.

-However, unemployment and underemployment are closing related, as the latter often occurs on account of the former.
+However, unemployment and underemployment are closely related, as the latter often occurs on account of the former.
 Mounting bills, expenses, and responsibilities require people to take any job they can get, even if it is not in line with their respective skill set or career interest.
 The Bureau of Labor Statistics considers these folks “involuntary” part-time workers because they would like to work a full-time, salaried position but can only find temporary or part-time work.